“For I am coconut

 Now that you know how fabulous coconut is, are you curious how each of the products is made, and how you can use them in your kitchen?

 - Coconut oil: First we have to talk about refined and unrefined oils.
 Refined coconut oil is liquid at room temperature, clear and scent-free.
 There are no health benefits to this oil.
 It has been chemically extracted, bleached and deodorized.
 What you want is the unrefined, virgin coconut oil.
 It’s an opaque white color which solidifies at temperatures below 76 degrees.
 Look for it in jars (not bottles) at your grocery store.
 Don’t worry about extra virgin vs. virgin labeling.
 Unlike olive oil, there is no difference in these two classifications; with coconut oil, the “extra” is just a marketing ploy.
 Unrefined, virgin coconut oil is made in one of two ways: (1) Fresh coconut meat is quick-dried and then mechanically pressed to release the oil.
 (2) The oil is extracted from moist coconut meat, and then the water is separated from the oil through boiling, fermentation, refrigeration, enzymes or mechanical centrifuge.
 No chemicals are used in in making of virgin coconut oil.
 Cooking with coconut oil is an excellent way to get more of this nutritious food in your diet.
 Winter tip: Sometimes it’s hard to scoop the hard oil when your house temperature is in the 60’s.
 Just run your spoon under some hot water until it heats up, dry it off, and the hot spoon will cut easily through hard oil.
-Favorite brands: Dr. Bronner’s and Healthy Traditions.
+Favorite brand: Dr. Bronner’s Organic Virgin Coconut Oil.
 Update: After writing this article, I learned that there is a coconut oil that’s somewhere between the refined and unrefined forms I mention above.
 It’s Expeller-Pressed Refined Coconut Oil.
 It’s solid at room temperature, but no longer has the smell or taste of coconut.
 Although this special refining process removes beneficial phytonutrients, the fatty acid profile remains the same.
 So, while unrefined coconut oil is still the healthiest choice, if you dislike the taste of coconut oil, this version of refined is a good compromise, and still contains the magic fat (MCT lauric acid).
-Healthy Traditions sells both types of coconut oil.

 - Coconut flour is the fibrous part of the coconut that is left over after making the oil, and then ground into the consistency of flour.
 For this reason, it’s wise to buy organic, so you’re not getting chemical residue from the refining process.
 Coconut flour is high in fiber, low in carbohydrates, contains some protein and has a natural sweetness.
 Because it’s grain-free, it’s a wonderful alternative flour to use in baking.
 However, you can’t simply substitute coconut flour into a wheat flour recipe.
 For example, a typical wheat muffin recipe calls for 2 cups of wheat flour and 2 eggs.
 A typical coconut muffin recipe calls for 1/2 cup coconut flour and 6 eggs.
 That’s a big difference, but it makes your baking much more nutrient-dense (the opposite of the empty calories typical of wheat-based baking).
 Favorite brand: Bob’s Red Mill.
 One last thing: there is such a thing as too much fiber, especially for people with digestive issues.
 For that reason, eat these baked goods in moderation.